smithlai/SmolChat_Langgraph4j_Example/README.md

    the required methods to interact with the JNI (C++ side) bindings.

 3. The `app` module contains the application logic and UI code.
-Whenever a new chat is opened, the app instantiates the `SmolLM` class and provides it the model file-path which is stored by the [`LLMModel`](https://github.com/shubham0204/SmolChat-Android/blob/main/app/src/main/java/io/shubham0204/smollmandroid/data/DataModels.kt) entity in the ObjectBox.
+Whenever a new chat is opened, the app instantiates the `SmolLM` class and provides it the model file-path which is stored by the [`LLMModel`](https://github.com/shubham0204/SmolChat-Android/blob/main/app/src/main/java/io/shubham0204/smollmandroid/data/DataModels.kt) entity.
    Next, the app adds messages with role `user` and `system` to the chat by retrieving them from the database and using `LLMInference::addChatMessage`.